Apparel FAQ Gear Riding

 Splish, splash… splat?
 How to avoid this common rookie mistake.

 Boots are boots, right?
 For popping out to grab the mail or meeting a friend for coffee, sure.
 For horseback rider in the saddle?
 Not so much.
-Many rookies know that flip flops and tennis shoes aren’t suitable for riding, but the lines get blurry when it comes to rain boots.
-After all, they are “boots” and waterproof–both characteristics which sound applicable for the barn.
+Many rookies know that flip-flops and tennis shoes aren’t suitable for riding, but the lines get blurry when it comes to rain boots.
+After all, they are “boots” and waterproof–both characteristics which sound suitable for the barn.

 Equestrian sports put unique demands on clothing and footwear, and the boots you wear impact your effectiveness and safety as a rider.
-Rain boots are designed for a unique purpose, too.
-Many of the qualities that go into good riding boots, however, are absent in galoshes (and vice versa).
-Can you wear rain boots horseback riding?
+Rain boots are designed for a unique purpose, but many of the qualities that go into good riding boots are absent in galoshes (and vice versa).
+Can you wear rain boots when horseback riding?
 In limited circumstances, maybe.
 Should you?
 Ideally, no.

 Puddle Jumpers vs. Show Jumpers

-Splashing your way through parking lot puddles is a lot different than galloping toward a three-foot oxer on a jump course.
+Splashing your way through parking lot puddles is very different to galloping toward a three-foot oxer on a jumping course.
 (OK, that’s not something most of us rookies are doing quite yet.)
 You get the point though.

 That means wearing waterproof boots that can brave the elements.